 Existing studies indicate that in the HDFS, a few files account for a very high number of accesses and there is a skew in access frequency across HDFS data.
 Thus, we believe that more sophisticated caching architecture and policies that includes the frequently accessed files will bring considerable benefit to big data analytics.

-We are working on improving the performance of Big Data processing Frameworks (e.g. Hadoop, Spark…etc) in MOC BDaaS by implementing a two level cache architecture.
-We currently concentrate on improving the analytics of read-only datasets that have high re-use.
+We are working on improving the performance of Big Data processing Frameworks (e.g. Hadoop, Spark…etc) in MOC BDaaS by implementing a multi-level cache architecture called “D3N”.
+More details can be found here.

 Core Project Team

 - Ata Turk, PhD (Boston University)

 - E. Ugur Kaynar (Boston University)

 - Ravisantosh Gudimetla (Red Hat)